danikkrapivnitskiy/test-automation-framework-java/README.md

 ** Tests were created used Java, Selenium and Rest Assured

-* For correct work you need to download Testing Chrome Browser v.114 and remove Auto Update
+* For correct work you need to be downloaded folder Driver in repository and have Java 11